stanleyhuang16/portfolio2/README.md

 # Current Portfolio
-Second personal website coded from scratch
+Second personal website coded from scratch using no frameworks

-Utilized HTML5, CSS3 (no frameworks), and JavaScript
+Utilized HTML5, CSS3, and JavaScript